project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1/README.md

 **Button SW3** can be used to change the state of the simulated light bulb.
 This can be used to mimic a user manually operating a switch.
-The button behaves as a toggle, swapping the state every time it is pressed.
+The button behaves as a toggle, swapping the state every time it is short pressed.
+When long pressed, it does a clean soft reset that takes into account Matter shutdown procedure.

 ## Building